thesteve0/lab-asa-e-getting-started/asa-e-getting-started/workshop/content/exercises/02-create-a-local-springapp.md

      SpringApplication.run(DemoApplication.class, args);
   }

-  // Add this whole section which defines what to do when the user requests
+  // Add this whole method which defines what to do when the user requests
   // the base URL of our website.
   @RequestMapping("/")
   public String helloSpring(){